-The Pharmaceutical Manufacturers Association of Japan (PMAJ) Media Forum: Initiatives for Priority Infectious Diseases (including AMR) -Introduction of the Revised Government Action Plan for H1N1 Influenza, etc., and Future Responses
+JPMA Media Forum on Initiatives for Priority Infectious Diseases (including AMR) -Introduction of the Revised Government Action Plan for H1N1 Influenza and Future Responses

 Lecture 1

-In this lecture, the revised contents of the "Government Action Plan for H1N1 Influenza" were explained.
+In this lecture, Mr. Kusaka gave an Explanation of the revised contents of the "Government Action Plan on H1N1 Influenza, etc.".
 Former Prime Minister Fumio Kishida pointed out the need for a command post function for infectious diseases, and he introduced the background and role of the establishment of the Cabinet Office for the Control of Infectious Disease Crisis Management.
 He also explained that the organization of the Agency differs between normal times and emergencies, and that in emergencies, a considerable number of additional staff members are assigned to the Agency to take countermeasures.

 Next, the revised "Government Action Plan for Pandemic Influenza" was introduced (Figure 1).
 Based on the experience of the recent new coronavirus infection (COVID-19), the plan has been fundamentally revised to enable more effective measures to be taken against a wide range of infectious diseases.

-In particular, the revision includes the expansion of the target diseases from new strains of influenza, the division of normal preparation into three phases (preparation phase, initial response phase, and response phase), an increase in the number of countermeasure items to 13, and the inclusion of cross-cutting perspectives such as human resource development, support for research and development, collaboration with local governments, and international collaboration.
-It was also introduced that, in consideration of the need to cope with multiple infectious diseases, the revised regulation was specified to be revised approximately every six years.
+In particular, the revision includes the expansion of the target diseases from new strains of influenza, the division of normal preparation into three phases (preparation phase, initial response phase, and response phase), the increase of 13 items of countermeasures, and the inclusion of cross-cutting perspectives such as human resource development, support for research and development, and collaboration with local governments and international cooperation.
+It was also introduced that, in consideration of the need to cope with multiple infectious diseases, the document clearly states that it will be revised approximately every six years.

-Figure 1: Key Points of Revision of the Government Action Plan for Countermeasures against Influenza Pandemic
+Figure 1: Key Points of Revision of the Government Action Plan for Pandemic Influenza, etc.

 Lecture 2